 Find a shady spot and take ten.
 Play with the dog, talk to other walkers, and cool down a bit.
 Dogs can't sweat.
 They keep cool by panting, finding shady spots, walking in water, and drinking lots of water.
 If you are walking near water in the summer, find a safe place (not public beaches) and let your dog go swimming.
 If you drove to your walking spot, be sure not to leave your dog in a vehicle unattended if it's warm out and you're making stops on your way home.

 Every dog should have a couple of forms of identification.
-Name tags and collars get lost.
+Name tags and collars can get lost.
 Tattoos and embedded micro-chips will back up the name tag.
-You should carry a clear photo of the dog, which can aid in recovery, should such a situation arise.
-Also, some areas of the country require you to carry your dog's rabies certificate with you.
+You should carry a clear photo of the dog or have one stored on your mobile phone, which can aid in recovery if your dog strays.
+Also, some places require you to carry your dog's rabies certificate with you.

 8. Is Your Dog Ready?

-Before taking a dog on a six-mile volksmarch, consider if the dog is healthy enough, has the desire, and is trained enough to walk the distance at your side.
+Before taking a dog on a long walk, consider if the dog is healthy enough, has the desire, and is trained enough to walk that distance at your side.
 You should get an OK from your veterinarian if your pooch has any sort of medical problem, is overweight, etc. Work up to the longer distances with him by doing the shorter distances first.

-Dog walkers I've spoken to generally prefer country walks and trails that have sidewalks, or paths that are well off the road.
+Dog walkers often prefer country walks and trails that have sidewalks, or paths that are well off the road.

 While you may want to let your dog roam at will on a long leash or even off-leash, this has risks.
 You won't be able to control your dog if you encounter an aggressive dog.
 You won't be able to prevent your dog from chasing other animals (skunks!) or approaching people.
 One of the biggest dangers is that your dog may run out into traffic.
 Proper dog training and walking on a leash with good control are the best ways of keeping your dog safe.